dk14/wolfram-mega/docs/traders.md

     }
 }
 ```

+> `dependsOn` is a list - offer depends on ALL of dependent outcomes to fulfill

+> `offerRefs` is a list too - offer depends on ANY of the offers to fulfill selected outcome.
+This approach allows for trivial Merkle-tree-like optimisations in DSLs: same contract can be re-used as a subcontract.
+It is reverse hash-tree though.

-Note: Unlike with Marlowe - money preservation property is ensured in the language design, rather than with SMT-solvers.
+ Unlike with Marlowe - money preservation property is ensured in the language design, rather than with SMT-solvers.

-> Note: In the composite contract js-eDSL pseudo-code above - `receive` represents full collateral for a participant.
+> In the composite contract js-eDSL pseudo-code above - `receive` represents full collateral for a participant.
 It is implicit "syntax sugar" because it's only needed to assert money preservation (eDSL can check that collateral computed as a sum of bets made by a given party (for worst-case outcomes) equals to the number specified in `receive`).

 > Note on Marlowe: ad-hoc receives in the middle of a contract have no semantics.
 They always have to be at the start since non-participation would trigger timeout conditions, which are meaningfully either refund or MAD-lock - due to money preservation itself.